Updated: March 30, 2021

 It is painful to develop discipline — to live within your means, delay gratification, stick to your budget, manage your spending, continue learning.

 But honestly, I would rather suffer through those, than experience the pain of regret.
-To realize later on in my life all the things that I could have done, all the things that I missed, and all the dreams that I had to let go.
+To realize later on in my life all the things that I could have done, all the things that I missed, and all the dreams that I had to let go of.

 Let me end with another quote, this time from motivational speaker, Les Brown: